philgentric/klik/README.md

 a) Haars Cascades is used to detect faces in images.

-b) then classification usesKNN with cosine similarity on feature vectors extracted using VGG19 image embeddings.
+b) then classification uses KNN with cosine similarity on feature vectors extracted using VGG19 image embeddings.

-Recommended after training: visit the folder in .klik that has the name of your config and browse the "prototypes" i.e. the "faces" that were stored during training: you will find weird ones that are caused by Haars-Cascade false positives (sometimes things that HC detects as faces are not faces).
-Simply delete these bogus images and the next time you load the config, the vgg19 vector file will be erased.
+Recommended after training: visit the folder in .klik that has the name of your config and browse the "prototypes" i.e. the "faces" that were stored during training: you may find weird ones that are caused by Haars-Cascade false positives (sometimes things that are detected as faces are not faces).
+Simply delete these bogus images and the next time you load the config, the vgg19 vector file will be erased too.

 ## TODO list

-Support more languages: translators needed!

 Try faster jpeg decoding like twelveMonkey